 That year, they moved to 3211 Pinkney Street, and in 1986, they moved to the former Immanuel Baptist Church at 5501 North 50th Street.

 Mt.
-Nebo Baptist Church is of the oldest Black churches in Omaha, it continues today.
+Nebo Baptist Church is of the oldest Black churches in Omaha and it continues today.

 Bethel AME Church